wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-results/script-result.md

 > :warning: The structure is disabled in Standard library version 4.
 Use `List[BinaryEntry|BooleanEntry|IntegerEntry|StringEntry|ScriptTranfer|Issue|Reissue|Burn]` instead of it.

-Structure of the execution result of a callable function.
+**ScriptResult** is a structure used when both token transfers and adding/modifying of accound data storage entries must be performed as the result of [callable function](/en/ride/functions/callable-function) invocation.

 ## For Standard Library version 3